kotowicz/matlab-ParforProgress2/README.md

-## A) ABOUT
+## A) About

-This is version 0.2.2 of ParforProgress2, a simple parfor progress monitor for matlab.
+This is version 0.2.5 of `ParforProgress2`, a simple parfor progress monitor for matlab.
 See also http://www.mathworks.com/matlabcentral/fileexchange/35609-matlab-parforprogress2.

-This progress monitor comes with a nice wrapper `ParforProgressStarter2.m` which will take care of adding the classes to the java class path, depending on whether matlabpool / parpool is enabled or not.
+This progress monitor comes with a nice wrapper [`ParforProgressStarter2.m`](ParforProgressStarter2.m) which will take care of adding the classes to the java class path, depending on whether matlabpool / parpool is enabled or not.

-## B) SETUP
+## B) Setup

 * clone this directory
-* add directory to matlab path
+* add directory to matlab path: `addpath('/path/to/matlab-ParforProgress2')`

-## C) HOW TO USE (no globals)
+## C) How to use

-see `ParforProgressStressTest2.m` or `ParforProgressStarter2.m`

-## D) HOW TO USE (with globals)
+By default `ParforProgress2` is very easy to use:

+1) add program location to matlab path
+2) run `ParforProgress2`.
+See *C1 - no globals* below for details.

+In case your Matlab programs make use of `global` variables, things are a bit more complicated.
+See *C2 - with globals* below for details.

+### C1) no globals

+See [`ParforProgressStressTest2.m`](ParforProgressStressTest2.m) or [`ParforProgressStarter2.m`](ParforProgressStarter2.m) for usage instructions.

+### C2) with globals
+`ParforProgress2` makes use of `javaaddpath` and `javaclasspath`.
+Using either of these functions makes Matlab call `clear java` which does clear all global variables.
+This Matlab behaviour is intentional.
+See http://www.mathworks.com/help/matlab/matlab_external/bringing-java-classes-and-methods-into-matlab-workspace.html for details.

+In order to make `ParforProgress2` work with globals, see the following instructions, which depend on your used Matlab version.

-### Matlab 2012b and later:
+#### C2.1) Matlab 2012b and later:
 - create `javaclasspath.txt` file in your preference directory.
 - add path to `ParforProgressStarter2` to this file.